Generating magnon Bell states via parity measurement: Magnon-qutrit coupling mediated by a single cavity mode

 with the Lamb shifts $\chi_i=\lambda_i^2/\Delta_i$, $\sigma_{ij}^x\equiv|i\rangle\langle j|+|j\rangle\langle i|$ and $\sigma_{ij}^z\equiv|i\rangle\langle i|-|j\rangle\langle j|$.
 The coupling strengths induced by the cavity mode could be expressed as

-In comparison to the dispersively induced effective Hamiltonian~(\ref{HeffComplete}) for the two-cavity-mode situation, cross interactions emerge in the effective Hamiltonian~(\ref{HeffCompletesinglemode}) for the single-cavity-mode situation.
-They include the interaction $G_{nf}$ between magnon-$n$ and transition $|g\rangle\leftrightarrow|f\rangle$, the interaction $G_{me}$ between magnon-$m$ and transition $|g\rangle\leftrightarrow|e\rangle$, and the interaction $G_{fe}$ between two excited levels in atom.
-However, these terms could be cancelled under the detuning-match condition:
+In comparison to the dispersively induced effective Hamiltonian~(\ref{HeffComplete}) for the two-cavity-mode situation, here the cross interactions emerge in the effective Hamiltonian~(\ref{HeffCompletesinglemode}) for the single-cavity-mode situation.
+They include the interaction $G_{nf}$ between magnon-$n$ and transition $|g\rangle\leftrightarrow|f\rangle$, the interaction $G_{me}$ between magnon-$m$ and transition $|g\rangle\leftrightarrow|e\rangle$, and the interaction $G_{fe}$ between two excited levels in qutrit.
+However, these terms could be wisely neutralized under the detuning-match condition:

 Together with the vacuum-state assumption $\langle a^\dagger a\rangle\approx0$, the effective Hamiltonian becomes

 In the rotating frame with respect to $H_R=\tilde{\omega}_aa^\dagger a + \tilde{\omega}_n(n^\dagger n+|e\rangle\langle e|)+\tilde{\omega}_m(m^\dagger m+|f\rangle\langle f|)$, we have exactly the same form as Hamiltonian in Eq.~(\ref{Ham}):